Ingestion: Digest Phase

 Live Searches During Digest

 Live searches are executed within the digest layer so that incoming events matching a live query are identified as soon as the data has been processed, without having to wait for the data to be stored and queries post-storage.
-A more detailed description of how live searches are executed within the context of the overall searching mechanism, see Live Searches.
+For a more detailed description of how live searches are executed within the context of the overall searching mechanism, see Live Searches.

 An expanded view of the live search mechanism during digest is shown below: